SihanChen46/computational_bootcamp/README.md

 ### Quizzes

-Every Monday at 9 am there be a quiz (a total of 4).
+There be will be a quiz every Monday at 9 am, for a total of 4.
 Quizzes will be a combination of multiple choice, short answer, and programming questions.

 Missing quizzes will only be accommodated for medical emergencies.

-More detailed information in the quiz policies document.
+More detailed information is in the quiz policies document in the resources folder on the course website.

 ### Homeworks